tellurianinteractive/Tellurian.Trains.YardControl.Application/README.md

 7:835,836
 ```

-A switch can have multiple addresses if it controls multiple LocoNet turnouts.
+A switch number can have multiple addresses if it controls multiple turnouts.
+For example, opposing track switches where both are either in a straight position or in a diverging position.

 ### Train Routes (Data/TrainRoutes.txt)
 Defines paths between signals with required switch positions.
 Format: `from-to:switch1±,switch2±,...`